VoyakaGOD/parallel_programming/README.md

 This is a repository with solutions to parallel programming problems using the MPI interface and C++.

+Also here is work with pthreads and scripts for SLURM.

 # Make

 To use `make`, you need to create a folder `executables` in the root of project.